The Neural Tissue Engineering Lab at Rice University

 Laboratory for Nanophotonic Computational Imaging and Sensing

 The laboratory for Nanophotonic Computational Imaging and Sensing (NCIS) designs and builds imaging systems that can dramatically outperform systems built from traditional physical optics.
-The founding principle is that by co-designing nanophotonic devices and imaging algorithms, we can break free of the limitations imposed by conventional physical optics like lenses and mirrors.
+The founding principle is that by co-designing nanophotonic devices and imaging algorithms, we can break free from the limitations imposed by conventional physical optics, such as lenses and mirrors.

 Associated Faculty: Robinson, Veeraraghavan